jgk98f/OS5-Project/README.md

 # OS5-Project
 This project features the standard set of race conditions with random actions taken by the children.
-They compete for virtual resources using process control blocks to track mutual exclusion.
+They compete for virtual resources using process control blocks to help with tracking mutual exclusion for the resources.
+In addition a tiered queuing system is used for priority.
+If a process uses it's allotted time then it will jump to a lower tier in the queue.
+If it cannot go any lower then it loops back to top priority.
+That is the just of this project.

 ----------------------------------------------------------------------
 About the Author: